Taiwan extends compulsory military service to 1 year

 A poll from the Taiwanese Public Opinion Foundation in December found that among Taiwanese adults, 73.2% said they would support a one-year military service.
 That support was across party lines, the survey found, spanning the Democratic Progressive Party and the more China-friendly Nationalist Party.

-“This is one of the basic steps that should have been done a long time ago,” said Paul Huang, a research fellow at the Taiwanese Public Opinion Foundation.
-Huang said the implementation period in 2024, when Taiwan will elect a new president, meant that Tsai was “passing the buck” to her successor.
+But among those closest to military service age, support has waned.
+Among the youngest age group, those 20—24, only 35.6% said they would support an extension.
+When the Foundation asked the same question in March, 56.4 percent of the group agreed it should be extended.

-Among the youngest demographic group of 20-24, however, 37.2% said they opposed extending the military service, and only 35.6% said they would support an extension.
+Paul Huang, a research fellow at the Taiwanese Public Opinion Foundation, said the implementation period in 2024, when Taiwan will elect a new president, meant that Tsai was “passing the buck” to her successor.
+“This is one of the basic steps that should have been done a long time ago,” he said.

 AP White House correspondent Zeke Miller in Washington contributed to this report.